-In this hour-long webinar and refresher for the second phase of the campaign, we will hear from Dr. Stephanie Schollaert Uz about what scientists have learned from their data collection and analysis about the impacts of the 2015-2016 El Niño worldwide.
-Then we will hear from students at the Patumwan Demonstration School in Bangkok, Thailand about the many ways in which the El Niño impacted Thailand and southeast Asia.
-Next, GLOBE teachers Jeff Bouwman, Vicky Gorman and Mike Jabot, who collected and analyzed data last year, will share some of their “Best Practices”.
-Finally, Brian Campbell will give us some information about what you can expect as we continue this school year
+In this webinar and refresher for the second phase of the campaign, we heard from Dr. Stephanie Schollaert Uz about what scientists have learned from their data collection and analysis about the impacts of the 2015-2016 El Niño worldwide.
+Then we heard from students at the Patumwan Demonstration School in Bangkok, Thailand about the many ways in which the El Niño impacted Thailand and southeast Asia.
+Next, GLOBE teachers Jeff Bouwman, Vicky Gorman and Mike Jabot, who collected and analyzed data last year, shared some of their “Best Practices”.
+Finally, Brian Campbell gave some information about what you can expect as we continue this school year

 The first webinar as part of the GLOBE El Niño Student Research Campaign.
 Content included a presentation by NASA scientist Dr. Veronica Nieves about the science behind the phenomenon, how it is studied, and particular predictions for regions around the world during an El Niño.
 In addition, members of the campaign team shared further resources: Brian Campbell gave an overview of the campaign itself, Dorian Janney shared her experiences doing GLOBE observations and analysis of El Niño effects with 3rd and 4th graders, and Kristen Weaver gave a brief overview of the GLOBE-El Niño Student Research Campaign website.